 - Local, mainland Chinese and international Work-Integrated Education (WIE) opportunities for students’ fulfilment of WIE requirements.

 - Recruitment talks, career fairs, networking events and career related activities which provide opportunities for students to meet and network with, and to solicit jobs from prospective employers.

 - PolyU Job Board and Joint Institutions Job Information System (JIJIS) which are job searching platforms for part-time/graduate jobs and internship opportunities for PolyU students.

 To find out more about CAPS' service, please go to www.polyu.edu.hk/caps.

 Health Care Services

 Student health is our concern.
-We offer health services that include clinical consultations on western medicine and traditional Chinese medicine, counselling, medication, laboratory, digital radiography, first aid, minor operative procedures, immunisation, physical check-ups and acupuncture.
+We offer health services that include clinical consultations on western medicine and traditional Chinese medicine, counselling, medication, laboratory, digital radiography, first aid, minor operative procedures, immunisation, physical check-ups and TCM procedures.
 Our one-stop shop approach includes a subsidised primary dental service, physiotherapy and optometry services.
 We also organise various health promotion and education programmes.